MediaComem/comem-archidep/ex/render-database-deployment.md

 Next, connect to your PostgreSQL database from the command line.
 On the Render dashboard, you should be able to see a **Connections** section.
 This is where all the connection information to your database lives.
 You will need this information more than once, so keep this tab open.

-What you need to connect to the database shell is located in the **PSQL Command** field.
-You can display or copy the contents of this field by clicking the icons next to the left of the hidden characters.
+The information you need to connect to the database shell is located in the **PSQL Command** field.
+You can display or copy the contents of this field by clicking the icons to the left of the hidden characters.

 ![Postgres Connection Information](../images/render-database-postgres-connections.png)

-Copy and paste the command in your terminal: this will connect you directly to the remote database deployed by Render.
+Copy and paste the command in your terminal.
+This will connect you directly to the remote database deployed by Render.

 ```bash
 $> PGPASSWORD=your_password psql -h your_host.frankfurt-postgres.render.com -U your_user your_database